demireal/demireal.github.io/_pages/about.md

 Previously, I got my BS and MS degrees in Electrical and Electronics Engineering from [Bilkent University](https://w3.bilkent.edu.tr/bilkent/) in Turkey, where I worked with [Cem Tekin](http://kilyos.ee.bilkent.edu.tr/~cemtekin/#) and [Sinan Gezici](http://www.ee.bilkent.edu.tr/~gezici/).

-I played licensed soccer in the youth teams and have been playing pickups ever since.
+Growing up, I played licensed soccer in the youth teams and have been playing pickups ever since.
 Feel free to reach out if you are around and want to play together!